 - (a) Form.
-An applicant seeking leave to file a second or successive habeas corpus petition or motion to vacate, set aside or correct sentence must use the appropriate form provided by the clerk of this court, except in a case in which the sentence imposed is death.
+An applicant seeking leave to file a second or successive habeas corpus petition or motion to vacate, set aside or correct sentence should use the appropriate form provided by the clerk of this court.
 In a death sentence case, the use of the form is optional. - (b) Finality of Determination.
 Consistent with 28 U.S.C. § 2244(b)(3)(E), the grant or denial of an authorization by a court of appeals to file a second or successive habeas corpus petition or a motion pursuant to 28 U.S.C. § 2255 is not appealable and shall not be the subject of a motion for reconsideration, a petition for panel rehearing, or a petition for rehearing en banc.